 A lot of products are labeled as sustainable, ethical, or clean, but what do all of these labels really mean?
-The first thing to know is that sustainability in beauty exists on a spectrum, and not one thing makes or breaks that qualification.
-The goal is that the brand must be going out of it's way to make the earth a better place through green practices, and there are two main ways they can do so; through their ingredients, and through their business practices.
+Sustainability in beauty exists on a spectrum, and not one thing makes or breaks that qualification.
+The goal is that the brand goes out of it's way to make the earth a better place through green practices, and there are two main ways they can do so; through their ingredients and their business practices.

 LOLI: All of their packaging is recyclable and their products are "safe-certified," which means a third-party screens all of their ingredients to make sure they don't harm the environment.